ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 console.log(privateKey);
 ```

-To migrate this to viem, you'll use the `generatePrivateKey()` function from the 'viem/accounts' module.
+To migrate this to Viem, you'll use the `generatePrivateKey()` function from the 'viem/accounts' module.

 ```javascript
 import { generatePrivateKey } from 'viem/accounts';